datastring/forgetful-notes/content/_index.md

 A digital garden is a combination of an **online notebook** and a **personal Wikipedia**, where digital gardeners write in small, unfinished pieces, also known as [[notes/Atomic Notes|atomic notes]] and share these _seeds of thought_ to be cultivated in public.
 Digital gardens are curated and evolve over time, sometimes growing wildly and sometimes getting pruned.

 The phrase "Digital Garden" comes up _often_ while browsing these notes.
 Surely I overuse it.
 That said, I still like it.
 It more closely describes what I envision this website to be; a carefully curated garden of digital notes.
+Having a reliable system on which to dump raw information is extremely useful.
+The idea of [[content/notes/Sweep Your Mind|sweeping]] one's mind, or brain dumping is helpful to rid yourself of distractions from incorrectly prioritized tasks.

 Networked thinking can happen at many levels.
 A digital garden is a scalable way to transform seeds of information into original work and to go from collector to creator.
 A place where little changes accumulate and transform thoughts and ideas.
 Consistent work creating and maintaining a digital garden, eventually yields fruits. (pun intended)

-Taking raw notes is _useless_.
-Seed your garden with quality content and cultivate your curiosity.
-Plant seeds in your mind garden by taking smart personal notes.
-These don't need to be written in a publishable form.

 Gardens are _explorable_, rather than structured as a strictly linear stream, of posts.
 They grow _slowly_ over time, rather than creating "_finished_" work that you never touch again.
 You revise, update, and change your ideas as they develop, and ideally find a way to indicate the "done-ness" state of your reader.

-## Sweep Your Mind

-These notes make it possible to offload a massive amount of information while demonstrating "perfect recall" when needed.
-The goal of a mind sweep is to identify everything that requires your attention or has the possibility of seeping into and affecting other parts of your life.
-These include things that are stealing your focus, not letting you get your work done properly, etc.

-When you identify these things, you will realize that there are things in your head that you haven’t been doing anything about.
-More often than not, this is related to some level of incompletion or procrastination.
-As long as things keep accumulating, there’s no way they will get done.
-You can start to progress through these actions with a mind sweep.

 ## Continuous Care